 Deal with criticism and complaints

-Below are some tips to manage a potentially negative situation better:
+Below are some tips to help you manage a potentially negative situation better:

-- if you haven’t got all the information at hand, tell them that - let the person know you will look into the matter right away and get back to them (and then ensure you do!)
+- If you haven't got all the information at hand, tell them that – let the person know you'll look into the matter right away and get back to them as soon as possible.

-- always be professional, friendly and understanding without being patronising or critical.
-Put yourself ‘in the shoes’ of the customer, your behaviour is a reflection of your brand.
+- Always be professional, friendly and understanding without being patronising or critical – put yourself 'in the shoes' of the customer and remember your behaviour is a reflection of your brand.

 Good timing and scheduling

-Social media marketing will take time and effort if you are to do it properly and with purpose.
-Being an active member of the online social community requires your staff to show up regularly - to listen, monitor, respond, engage and add value.
+Social media marketing takes time and effort if you want to do it properly and with purpose.
+Being an active member of the online social community requires you:

-There are ways and means of streamlining your involvement.
-There are many free and paid tools such as Saleforce and Hootsuite that will allow you to manage both publishing your content to various social channels, and to manage conversations that occur around your brand or business online.
+There are a number of ways to streamline your involvement.
+Free and paid tools such as Saleforce and Hootsuite provide opportunities to publish and schedule your content to various social channels, and to manage conversations that occur around your brand or business online.